timotejroiko/astrologico-docs/param_houses.md

 | 1 | Float | RAMC value \* |
 | 2 | Float | Obliquity value \* |

 \* If index 1 and 2 are set, the houses will be calculated from the given RAMC value instead of the date and location.
-Calculating houses from an RAMC also requires specifying the Obliquity of the ecliptic value.
-Calculating houses from an RAMC is only available in the [Chart](/astrologico/v1_chart) Endpoint.
+Calculating houses from an RAMC also requires specifying the Obliquity of the ecliptic value and is only available in the [Chart](/astrologico/v1_chart) Endpoint.

 <br>